liangan1/torch-ccl/README.md

 The usage details can be found in the README of corresponding branch.
 The folloing part is about the usage of master. if you want to use other version of torch-ccl please checkout to that branch(tag).

 # Requirements

+Python 3.6 or later and a C++14 compiler

 PyTorch master branch.